Threat Hunting Program

 As cyber attacks such as ransomware increase, it’s best practice to continually enhance your threat management.
 Review how HALOCK’s Threat Hunting Program can strengthen your security posture efficiently and effectively.

-HALOCK is a cyber security consulting firm headquartered in Schaumburg, IL, in the Chicago area and services clients on reasonable information security strategies, risk assessments, third-party risk management (TPRM), penetration testing, security management, architecture reviews, and HIPAA, Privacy, & PCI compliance, sensitive data scanning, and incident response planning throughout the US.
+HALOCK is a risk management and cybersecurity firm headquartered in Schaumburg, IL, in the Chicago area and services clients on reasonable security, risk assessments, and compliance throughout the US.

 *Ponemon Institute: Cost of Data Breach Study